 There is a Stair Lift available to the Orchestra.
 See Access Information above.

-There is a wheelchair accessible restroom located near the upper landing of the stair lift on the Orchestra level.↑ back to the top
+There is an accessible restroom located near the upper landing of the stair lift on the Orchestra level.↑ back to the top